timescale/docs/promscale/installation/docker.md

     [the TimescaleDB Docker installation section][tsdb-docker].
 Promscale stores all metrics data scraped from Prometheus targets in this TimescaleDB service.
 1. Run the Promscale Docker container.
-This example creates a TimescaleDB instance called `timescaledb`, on a network named `promscale-timescale`.
+This example creates a TimescaleDB instance called `timescaledb`, on a network named `promscale-timescaledb`.
 The container runs in the background, and the container ID is shown after it is created.
 It also port forwards to port `5432` on your local system:
     ```bash